JasonCromer/DataStructures_and_Algorithms/README.md

 # Data Structures and Algorithms

-This repository contains the following three main directories:
+This repository contains problems I've outlined and solved, and ones which I find both useful and crucial to understanding data structures and algorithms.
+This repository is composed of the following three main directories:

 + Algorithms and Problems
 + Data Structures